West Coast Produce Expo Highlights Shifting Consumer Habits, Evolving Foodservice Trends

 WCPE Trinity EDIT.jpg

-(Photo by Jennifer Strailey)
+(Photo: Jennifer Strailey)

-Trinity Fruit Company representatives Kristyn Lawson and Angela Hernandez showcased the company’s “Peaches for Pink” campaign, a partnership with the Breast Cancer Research Foundation (BCRF) — the largest breast cancer foundation in the world.
+Trinity Fruit Co. representatives Kristyn Lawson and Angela Hernandez showcased the company’s “Peaches for Pink” campaign, a partnership with the Breast Cancer Research Foundation (BCRF) — the largest breast cancer foundation in the world.

 Through a collaboration between stone fruit grower Sun Valley Farming and Trinity Fruit, the “Farm to You” brand will launch the campaign in June, running through early October, with late-season peach varieties anchoring the program in August.
-The initiative features a 2-pound pouch bag, dedicated point-of-sale (POS) displays, and a display bin equipped with a QR code that allows consumers to donate individually.
+The initiative features a 2-pound pouch bag, dedicated point-of-sale (POS) displays and a display bin equipped with a QR code that allows consumers to donate individually.

 Trinity Fruit has committed to a $100,000 donation to BCRF, joining the ranks of major corporate partners like Ulta and Delta.